ThiagoBorges81/google_da_certificate_capstone/README.md

 ![alt text](/images/bicicle.jpg)

+_Disclaimer:_ All the scenarios, descriptions, and situations in this project are fictional and do not represent any of this company’s views, actions, or opinions.
+The processes, results, recommendations, and any other information provided in this project have the sole intention to describe my Data Science skills with the approach and solutions provided.
+The data used in this project was retrieved from a public source provided by Google Analytics Certificate Course and complies with Google's terms and conditions.

 ## Background

 The Google Analytics Certificate requires students to do a case study to test the skills learnt during the course.
 This capstone project allows students to practice in a "simulated real-world scenario".
 This case study investigates the hypothetical scenario of a company called "Cyclistic", which offers a bike-share service in Chicago, USA.